kdm2k6/LWotC-Squads-For-Controllers/LWotC Squads For Controllers/ReadMe.txt

 STATUS : SOLVED

 VARIABLE : CachedSquad
 DESCRIPTION : It is dealt with in UIPersonnel_SquadBarracks : OnReceiveFocus(), and OnEditOrSelectClicked().
-I now make use of it for my own purposes.
+I now make use of it for my own purposes and have renamed it CachedSquadBeforeViewing.
 STATUS : SOLVED

 VARIABLE : bRestoreCachedSquad
 DESCRIPTION : It is dealt with in UIPersonnel_SquadBarracks : OnReceiveFocus(), and OnEditOrSelectClicked().
-I now make use of my own variable, RestoreCachedSquad.
+I now make use of my own variable, RestoreCachedSquadAfterViewing.
 STATUS : SOLVED

 VARIABLE : CurrentSquadSelection